 From time to time, there may be changes in our executive management team or other key employees resulting from the hiring or departure of these personnel.
 Our executive officers and other key employees are employed on an at-will basis, which means that these personnel could terminate their employment with us at any time.
-The loss of one or more of our executive officers, or the failure by our executive team to effectively work with our employees and lead our company could harm our business.
+For example, in February 2024, Frank Slootman retired as Chief Executive Officer and Sridhar Ramaswamy was appointed to replace him.
+The loss of one or more of our executive officers or the failure by any significant change in executive leadership could harm morale, cause additional personnel to depart, or introduce operational delays or risks as successor executives learn our executive team to effectively work with our employees and lead our company business, each of which could harm our business operating results.

 In addition, to execute our growth plan, we must attract and retain highly qualified personnel.
-Competition for these personnel is intense, especially for engineers experienced in designing and developing cloud-based data platform products, including products with artificial intelligence capabilities; experienced sales professionals; and expert customer support personnel.
+Competition for these personnel is intense, especially for engineers experienced in designing and developing cloud-based data platform products, including products with artificial intelligence capabilities, capabilities and experienced sales, professionals, customer support, and expert customer support professional services personnel.
 We also are dependent on the continued service of our existing software engineers because of the sophistication of our platform.

 In order to continue to hire and retain highly qualified personnel, we will need to continue to hire in new locations around the world and manage return to work and remote working policies, which may add to the complexity and costs of our business operations.
 From time to time, we have experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
-Many of the companies with which we compete for experienced personnel have greater resources than we have, and the acceptance by these companies of remote or hybrid work environments may increase the competition for talent.
+Many of the companies with which we compete for experienced personnel have greater resources than we have and can provide more competitive compensation and benefits.
+In addition, we require the acceptance by these companies majority of our employees to work from a physical office, while certain of our competitors allow remote or hybrid work environments may increase the competition for talent environments.
 In addition, prospective and existing employees often consider the value of the equity awards they receive in connection with their employment.
 If the actual or perceived value of our equity awards declines or continues to experience significant volatility, or if our existing employees receive significant proceeds from liquidating their previously vested equity awards, it may adversely affect our ability to recruit and retain key employees.
 Furthermore, current and prospective employees may believe that their equity award offers have limited upside, and our competitors may be able to offer more appealing compensation packages.
-In order to retain our existing employees and manage potential attrition, including as a result of recent stock price decreases and continued market volatility that impact the actual or perceived value of our equity awards, we may issue additional equity awards or provide our employees with increased cash compensation, which could negatively impact our results of operations and be dilutive to stockholders.
+In order to retain our existing employees and manage potential attrition, including as a result of recent any stock price decreases and continued market volatility that impact the actual or perceived value of our equity awards, we may issue additional equity awards or provide our employees with increased cash compensation, which could negatively impact our results of operations and be dilutive to stockholders.
 Finally, if we hire employees from competitors or other companies, their former employers may attempt to assert that we or these employees have breached our or their legal obligations, resulting in a diversion of our time and resources.